 Note: You will get a Community Authorisation as part of being a goods vehicle operator through the application process for a standard international licence.

 There are some limitations on when and where UK hauliers can carry out cabotage jobs.
-The current law allows you to carry out a maximum of three (3) cabotage runs in a seven (7) day period within a host member state.
+The current law allows you to carry out a maximum of two (2) cabotage runs in a seven (7) day period within a host member state.

-According to the GOV.UK website the European Union (EU) member states that allow cabotage are:
+The GOV.UK website explains more about haulage jobs in the EU and the European Union (EU) member states that allow cabotage, including:

 Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.